June 17, 2024

 Hand Model of Brain

-Dr. Daniel Siegal developed a handy, pun intended, brain model using your hand.
+Dr. Daniel Siegel developed a handy, pun intended, brain model using your hand.
 We will use that model while discussing effective communication methods with the humans, big and small, that we have in our lives.

 What the behavior is communicating